“The experience of survival holds the key to the gravity of love.” — Enigma

 And I am.

-I’ll return to my junior year at UNC in the fall of 2023.
-I’ll do two full semesters, but then …
+I’ll start my junior year at University of North Carolina in the spring of 2024.
+I’ll do a semester of classes and then …

-(I announced this on Facbeook back in 2021, forgetting I should do the same here.)
+(I originally announced this on Facebook in 2021, forgetting I should do the same here.)

 And guess what?

-It is beginner friendly!
+The Yukon River is beginner friendly!
+(Famous last words?
+Ha.)
 Despite being in Alaska, the final frontier, known for its remote wilderness full of grizzlies and even grislier beer-bellied men.

-And, ever the broke college student, I skimmed a copy of the book with a free 30-day trial of Scribd.
-I’ll read it again, more in depth, later.
+Ever the broke college student, I skimmed a copy of the book with a free 30-day trial of Scribd.
+I’ll read it in depth at a later date.

 Some key points that stood out to me: